Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Final Thoughts

-All seven machines I’ve listed are the best Gaggia espresso machines.
-However, my top choice is the Anima Prestige, which Gaggia has manufactured for a long time, and they’ve perfected its cappucinatore system and customization options.
-The Babila is a top-of-the-line espresso machine with both automatic and manual frothing, while the Classic Pro is the best semi-automatic Gaggia espresso machine and a great value buy.
+All eight machines I’ve listed are the best Gaggia espresso machines.
+However, my top choice is the Anima Prestige.
+Gaggia has manufactured this machine for a long time, and they’ve perfected its cappucinatore system and customization options.
+The Babila is a top-of-the-line espresso machine with both automatic and manual frothing, while the Classic Evo is the best semi-automatic Gaggia espresso machine and a great value buy.

-If you’re looking into other manufacturers as well, you can’t miss Breville.
-Check out our round-up of the best Breville espresso machines.
+If you’re looking into other manufacturers as well, you can’t miss Breville and DeLonghi.
+Check out our round-up of the best Breville espresso machines and the best DeLonghi espresso machines.

 Photo of author